batoolallami/incremental-etl-todos-pipeline/README.md

-# incremental-etl-todos-pipeline
+# incremental-etl-todos-pipeline (Python + PostgreSQL)
 ## Overview
-Incremental ETL pipelines using python and postgresql with raw/clean layers and metadata tracking.
+Incremental ETL pipelines using Python and PostgreSQL with raw/clean layers and metadata tracking.
-It extracts todo data from a public API, stores raw records in a raw table, creates a clean deduplicated table, and tracks pipeline run using a metadata table.
+The pipeline extracts todo data from a public API, loads raw records into a database, transforms it into a clean layer, and tracks pipeline execution using a metadata table.

 ## Architecture
 API -> raw_todos -> clean_todos -> pipeline_runs

+##code
+- **raw_todos** -> stores raw ingested data
+- **clean_todos** ->deduplicated, cleaned data
+- **pipeline_runs** -> tracks execution and incremental state

 ## Features
 - Extracts data from API